nhsbsa/nhsbsa-digital-playbook/src/accessibility-statement.md

 Some lists are not marked up correctly.
 Screen readers may not identify them as lists or announce the number of items they contain.
 This fails WCAG 2.2 success criterion 1.3.1 (Info and Relationships).

-Some scrollable areas cannot be accessed or operated using a keyboard alone.
-This may prevent keyboard-only users from accessing all content.
-This fails WCAG 2.2 success criterion 2.1.1 (Keyboard).

-Some pages display horizontal scrolling when zoomed to 200% or higher.
-This can make content more difficult to use for people with low vision.
+When some pages are zoomed in to 175% the contents panel is no longer accessible.
 This fails WCAG 2.2 success criterion 1.4.10 (Reflow).

 ## Third-party content and services